cloudlinux/cloudlinux-doc/docs/lve_manager/README.md

 **PHP Slow Site analyzer** is a new tool that generates daily reports for the server administrator with information about the top N slow PHP-based domains and URLs.
 Slow Site analyzer tracks all PHP-based requests and selects slow ones by certain rules.

 :::tip Note
-Slow Site analyzer is not available for CloudLinux 6.
+Slow Site analyzer is not available for CloudLinux OS Shared 6.
 :::

 **Installation**